-Lightfoot snapped a program best 39 digs in a match.
+Lightfoot snapped a program best 39 digs in the match.
 The record was previously set by Jessie Schnepp who set the mark on Aug.
 25, 2012 at Villanova.
 Additionally, Sara Heldman recorded 38 digs against Stony Brook at home on Nov.
 14, 2009.

 New Hampshire extends its season-long winning streak to seven games to cap off the regular season.
 Furthermore, New Hampshire remains undefeated at home against America East opponents for the first time since 2003 to register its seventh consecutive victory.

 Forrest led the Wildcat offense to a career-high 19 kills accompanied by 11 digs to followed by Thatcher with 15 kills on the strength of a .294 hitting percentage.

 Orchestrating the attack to a .206 hitting percentage, junior setter Taylor Dunklau (Mukwonago, Wis.) distributed 49 assists.
 Three players tallied double figure digs to hinder the Bearcats to a .174 hitting percentage.
 Pacing the defensive effort, Lightfoot logged a program-best 39 digs in a match.
 Sam Henke (Millersville, Md.) registered 12 digs followed by Forrest with 11.

 The Wildcats were able to capture the first set 25-20 powered by 17 kills and a .438 hitting percentage.
 Forrest paced all hitters in the frame with six of her 19 kills.